CBEP-SoCB-Details/CBEP_Sediment/Derived_Data/DATA_NOTES.md

 3. We generated event layers from those data tables (based on UTM coordinates, Zone 19 N, NAD 1983), and

-4. Eexported the resulting layers as shapefiles.
+4. Exported the resulting layers as shapefiles.